 - 3.7.
-The Committee was presented with a Draft Revenue Budget on 18 November 2021 and this has been updated to reflect: - The inclusion of updated projections from the 6 and 8 month Money Matters Reports. - The inclusion of financial implications from any further Approved Reports. - The Provisional Local Government Finance Settlement with the 'windfall' benefit recommended to be transferred to the Strategic Priorities earmarked reserve that can be used to fund enabling works for economic growth based projects. - Any significant inflationary or other changes identified from the detailed review of base budgets. - The removal of the savings proposals detailed below following consultation with Cabinet:
+The Draft Revenue Budget has been updated to reflect: - The inclusion of updated projections from the 6 and 8 month Money Matters Reports. - The inclusion of financial implications from any further Approved Reports. - The Provisional Local Government Finance Settlement with the 'windfall' benefit recommended to be transferred to the Strategic Priorities earmarked reserve which can then be used to fund enabling works for economic growth based projects. - Any significant inflationary or other changes identified from the detailed review of base budgets. - The removal of the savings proposals detailed below following consultation with Cabinet: